Business management will always have two perspectives on risk.

 Measurement, Control and Mitigation

-The threats are measured against a consistent scale to be ranked against one another.
-Risk control and mitigating measures (actions) are then placed against each threat.
+The threats are measured on a consistent scale and ranked against one another.
+Then, Risk control and mitigating measures (actions) are applied to each threat.

 Monitoring and Reporting